Home /

 in the Potomac River valley.
 The downloadable databases found on this web site

-included here were processed and catalogued at a variety of highly respected
+The assemblages included here were processed and catalogued at a variety of highly respected

-archaeological data.
-For the most part, we have accepted these original
+For the most part, we accepted the original catalogs and performed no additional

 Such an approach is not without problems.
 For example, we found